If we were having coffee, I would welcome you to this beautiful place which is the epitome of natural beauty and divinity.

 So, let’s sip some hot coffee and have pakoras watching it, for I have some stuff to tell you.

 Today, I will give you a little peek into my life.
 I am getting used to the one thing in the Army that is constant- the tenures every two years!
 As they say, change is the only thing constant.
 We can either make a real hullabaloo of it or embrace it gracefully.
 It is in fact fun and the excitement is infectious.

 … it demands us to cope up with changes, like shifting your entire home every two years.
-You could be allotted a one bedroom apartment in a metro city like Delhi.
+You could be allotted a one-bedroom apartment in a metro city like Delhi.
 It could be a twin bungalow in the abode of clouds in Shillong.
-Once in a blue moon, you might have to settle in a tent or a shelter too; though the perks include exploring beautiful locations in our country which a civilian do not have access to, most of the times.
+Once in a blue moon, you might have to settle in a tent or a shelter too; though the perks include exploring beautiful locations in our country which a civilian does not have access to, most of the time.

 While all the packing, shifting, moving and travel is something I do not look forward to any time in the future, I know it isn’t impossible to have another movement order soon.
 All our 43 military boxes (Oh yeah!), including the 330L refrigerator, 42″ Television set, and the BOOKS are lying in some shed or room, unattended all this while.

 But the one thing that pisses me off or rather scares me to death is the unavailability of mobile networks outside of this location.
 The husband has gone for a rescue operation in the morning because guess what!
 The roads are blocked due to heavy landslides and the fog, rainfed muddy waters, humongous rocks falling from the hill right in front of the vehicles are not helping as well.

 And as much as I would like to hold my tears back, put on a brave face or smile warmly to his subordinates who comes in with a cup of coffee every now and then, just to check up on me, I do try not to let loneliness and fear set in and bother.